Erin Woods, Calgary: Demographics

 Residents in this community had a median household income of $56,123 in 2000, and there were 20.4% low income residents living in the neighbourhood.
 As of 2000, 20.3% of the residents were immigrants.
 A proportion of 0.5% of the buildings were condominiums or apartments, and 20.5% of the housing was used for renting.

+Crime

 Education

 The community is served by Erin Woods Elementary public school.

 After elementary school, most students tend to proceed to other schools within the neighboring communities of Forest Lawn and Dover.